boisestate-vip/akame/doc/nodes/pointcloud_to_laserscan_node.md

 ## Implementation

-This node is expected to use the standard `pointcloud_to_laserscan` pattern.
+This node is expected to use a standard `pointcloud_to_laserscan` pattern.
+I belive that in typical launch files, scan_out will be remapped to the Graph SLAM Node’s scan input topic (e.g. scan).

 High-level behavior: